DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 site to seek partners.
 They also made use of email, chat and webcam to qualify their potential partners.
 They utilized a variety of filters and filtering processes before progressing to a face-to-face meeting.
-‘Participants filtered using the text, photographs, chat, and webcam opportunities available online, and followed progressive personalized steps in communication and engagement in the lead-up to meeting other online daters in person’.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_11]
+'Participants filtered using the text, photographs, chat, and webcam opportunities available online, and followed progressive personalized steps in communication and engagement in the lead-up to meeting other online daters in person'.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_11]

 Recent research reveals that online courtship has shifted to social networks such as Facebook among youth.
-Craig and Wright found that ‘attitude similarity and social attraction may be important perceptions that influence self-disclosure, and may eventually lead to predictability and interdependence, both important outcomes in terms of developing=maintaining relationships’.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_12] Perceptions of similarity and attraction are found to be influencing two relational maintenance strategies (positivity and openness).
+Craig and Wright found that 'attitude similarity and social attraction may be important perceptions that influence self-disclosure, and may eventually lead to predictability and interdependence, both important outcomes in terms of developing=maintaining relationships'.[^3_Akser_OldandNewMethodsforOnlineResearch-rev_12] Perceptions of similarity and attraction are found to be influencing two relational maintenance strategies (positivity and openness).
 They also found out that many Facebook users supplement their Facebook communications with